lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 This is a web stack by builders for builders.
 I've been to ElixirConf.
 It is dominated by people who use the language and framework to get stuff done.

-FP without pretention.
+Functional Programming without pretention.
 A replacement for your PHP, your Ruby, your Python, your Node.js that can do multiple things at the same time.
 And a web framework which gives you as much abstraction as it can with minimal weird magic.
-Simply building on top of the powerful abstractions that escaped Ericsson in the 80's (TODO: verify).
+Simply building on top of the powerful abstractions that escaped Ericsson in the 1998 .

 A community that has spawned, grown and progressed without a megacorp at the helm.
 An ecosystem that is stable and where code rarely churns or changes.
 A language that was considered generally done several years ago.